tomomano/aws-cdk-dojo/s3_lambda_ecs/tutorial/README.md

 ```
 This command will create a directory named `s3_lambda_ecs`.
 Delete it, since we do not need it for now.

-Then install dependencies by pip:
+Then install Python dependencies by pip:
 ```bash
 source .env/bin/activate
 pip install -r requirements.txt